SAP-samples/abap-platform-rap640/README.md

 2. [Adapt the Web Browser settings in your ADT installation](https://github.com/SAP-samples/abap-platform-rap-workshops/blob/main/requirements_rap_workshops.md#4-adapt-the-web-browser-settings-in-your-adt-installation)
 3. Have SAPGUI installed since you have to start transaction ACO_PROXY.

+</details>

+## System access (workshops provided by SAP)

 > ℹ️ **Regarding SAP-led events such as "ABAP Developer Day" and "SAP CodeJam"**:
 > → A dedicated ABAP system for the hands-on workshop participants will be provided.
 > → Access to the system details for the workshop will be provided by the instructors during the session.

-</details>

-## System access (workshops provided by SAP)

-In a workshop that is conducted by SAP a SAP S/4HANA 2023 preconfigured appliance system will be provided to the workshop participants.

-The system details will be provided by the trainers.
-With the system details you can connect via ADT to the system as described in the following how-to-guide.
+With these system details you can connect via ADT to the system as described in the following how-to-guide.

 [How to connect with ADT to a preconfigured appliance system](https://github.com/SAP-samples/abap-platform-rap-workshops/blob/main/how_to_connect_with_adt_to_preconfigure_appliance.md)